 Introduction to Lasius flavus

 Lasius flavus, the yellow meadow ant, spends most of its time underground.
 They prefer not to move out in the open visible to the sun and predators.
-Instead they are very well adapted to a life beneath the surface.
-In their small tunnels they hunt for insects.
+Instead, they are very well adapted to life beneath the surface.
+In their small tunnels, they hunt for insects.
 They are very shy and friendly and tend to keep underground aphids.

 Appearance of Lasius flavus

 Worker: Length 2-4,5 mm.
 Color varies from brown-yellow to bright yellow.
 Legs and body are relatively hairy with hairs aligning with the shape of the body.
 The head is more sparsely haired with tiny eyes.
 The hairs are long and stand up on the top of the abdomen and middle body segment (this separates the species from the very much alike species of Lasius bicornis.
 The species do not have these hairs on the first part of the abdomen, postpetiole).
 The upper part of the middle segment is wider than the lower parts.
 They have a small scent of citrus which can be picked up by humans.
 The rare Lasius carniolicus is one of the Lasius species with the strongest citrus scent.
 Workers of Lasius flavus can vary in size depending on climate.
 In the northern parts of their distribution area (for example Scandinavia) the workers have a much more diverse size difference in-between one another.
 In the southern parts the size of the flavus workers are more the same.

 Queen: Length 7-9 mm.
 In comparison with the worker yellow of her daughters, the queen is more brown (varies between light and dark brown, but her underbody is always lighter).
 Same hair as the workers.
 The head is clearly thinner than the rest of the forepart of the body.
 The eyes are haired with many short hairs.